ccchang0111/BrownianMotion_StockTrading/Demo_Stock_Momentum.md

-# Demo the brownian motion analysis for a stock price
+# Demo - brownian motion analysis for stock's momentum

-#### This script is for visulaizing the momentum of given stocks
-(in this example, let's look at Juno and Kite, famous CAR-T companies)
+In this example, let's look at **Juno** and **Kite**, famous CAR-T companies.

+The momentum can be categorized into three groups:
+1. Random (hard to predict if the price will keep moving up or down)
+2. with Momentum (if the stock price is going up, it is very likely to move higher, and vice versa)
+3. Restricted (the price is very likely to slow down, not keep going up or keep going down)

 ```r
 library(quantmod) # package for parsing stock info